btcpayserver/btcpayserver-doc/docs/Wallet.md

 ### PSBT

 In the **Partially Signed Bitcoin Transactions** (PSBT) tab, you can upload and decode any PSBT.
 For example, a signed PSBT from your external wallet can be broadcast via BTCPay Wallet.
-For more information on PSBT [check this link](./ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt).
+See [more information on PSBT](./ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt).

 ### Settings